 2018 marked the fourth year for the Farmland Access & Transfer conference hosted by Land for Good and MFT.
-The conference is meant for farm seekers, retiring farmers, land owners & service providers.
+The conference is meant for farm seekers, retiring farmers, landowners, and service providers.
 Attendees learn strategies for keeping their farmland in production; including how to tackle succession planning, how to find and secure farmland of their own, how to negotiate a good lease agreement, and more.
-This year, the conference welcomed about 150 people, about a quarter of which, were farm seekers.
+This year, the conference welcomed about 150 people, about a quarter of whom were folks looking for farmland.

 The conference began with some stories “from the field”.
 Stacy Brenner, of Broadturn Farm in Scarborough, and BrennaMae Thomas Googins, of Patch Farm in Denmark, shared their personal stories of how these farmers found and gained access to their farmland, and how they intend to transfer it to the next generation.
 Their insights set the tone for the day and reminded all attendees that the process of finding or transferring land is often intertwined with numerous relationships, finances, and other deeply personal and sometimes challenging topics.